cynthia/CenterNet/README.md

 ## Differences from Upstream

-This fork support Pytorch 1.x, which is not supported in the original release.
+This fork supports Pytorch 1.x (only tested on 1.2.0), which is not supported in the original release.

 ## Abstract